zeabusTeam/zeabus-elec/README.md

 The library requires "pthread" and "dl" libraries provided by the system.
 Therefore, to build the program we need _-lpthread -ldl_ option.
-For example `gcc main.c -o runing libftd2xx -lpthread -ldl`.
+For example `gcc main.c zblib.c -o runing libftd2xx -lpthread -ldl`.

 ## Zeabus Library
 Zebus library was built over the base FTDI library.
 It provides high-level functions to control various components via FTxxx chips.